-Retaliation is when someone penalizes another person for reporting what they believe, in good faith, to constitute harassment under this policy; expressing an intent to report the same; assisting another employee in reporting a violation of this policy; or participating in any investigation, as a witness or otherwise, under this policy.
-Retaliating against a coworker who has made a complaint or has otherwise participated in the investigation process is grounds for discipline, up to and including termination.
+Retaliation is when someone is penalized for reporting what they believe, in good faith, to constitute harassment or bullying under this policy; expressing an intent to report the same; assisting another employee in reporting a violation of this policy; or participating in any investigation, as a witness or otherwise, under this policy.
+Retaliating against an employee who has made a complaint or has otherwise participated in the investigation process is grounds for discipline, up to and including termination.